scality/Zenko/docs/docsource/reference/apis/utapi/utapi_metrics_and_reporting_granularities.rst

 UTAPI Metrics and Reporting Granularities
 =========================================

-S3 Connector can track and report the following utilization metrics through a RESTful
+Zenko can track and report the following utilization metrics through a RESTful
 API:

 -  Storage capacity in bytes